 The award criteria is primarily for excellence and diversity in a crime publishing programme.
 Factors such as developing careers, a focus on new authors, sustaining existing authors and the quality of promotional efforts will be judged.
 The award will also look at support for authors, proactive collaboration with the book trade (booksellers, agents, festivals) and general positivity of involvement with the crime and mystery writing field.

 Synonymous with quality crime writing for over half a century, the Daggers started in 1955 with its first award going to Winston Graham, best known for Poldark.

 The new Dagger follows news of the CWA refreshing its Dagger judging panels for 2019/20.
 New judges feature respected names including the author and former Guardian journalist Duncan Campbell, the Emeritus Professor of Medieval Literature Edward James, broadcaster Angela Rippon, and Head Reviewer at LoveReading, Liz Robinson.

-The winner will be announced at the glamorous CWA Dagger Awards Gala Dinner at the Leonardo Royal Hotel London City on 24 October 2019.
-To book your place at the premiere crime writing awards ceremony of the year, fill in the booking form here.
-Hurry!
-The tickets are selling like hot cakes.
+The winner will be announced at the glamorous CWA Dagger Awards Gala Dinner at the Leonardo Royal Hotel London City on 22 October 2020.
+Booking for the ceremony will be open later in the year, so watch this space.